Sky Acres Airport

 Sky Acres Airport (FAA LID: 44N) is a public-use airport located six miles (10 km) southwest of the central business district of Millbrook, a village in Dutchess County, New York, United States.
 It is privately owned by Sky Acres Enterprises, Inc.

 Facilities and aircraft

 Sky Acres Airport covers an area of 205 acre and contains one runway designated 17/35 with a 3,830 x 60 ft (1,167 x 18 m) asphalt pavement.
 For the 12-month period ending September 15, 2005, the airport had 48,300 aircraft operations, an average of 132 per day: 99% general aviation and 1% military.
 There are 95 aircraft based at this airport: 82% single-engine and 18% multi-engine.

 Accidents

-On August 17, 2019, a Cessna 303 plane that was descending into the airport crashed into a private home resulting in the death of the pilot, Francisco Knipping Diaz, a Dominican American attorney from Manhattan and local homeowner Gerard "Jerry" Bocker.
+On August 17, 2019, a Cessna 303 plane that was departing the airport crashed into a private home resulting in the death of the pilot, Francisco Knipping Diaz, a Dominican American attorney from Manhattan and local homeowner Gerard "Jerry" Bocker.